Lifestyle in Oman

 Working life in the Gulf is known for a peculiar phenomenon known as the split shift.
-Many companies in Oman, such as shops (even in big malls), prefer to start work early, break for a long, three-hour lunch, and then return to work for a late afternoon session.
+Many businesses in Oman prefer to start work early, break for a long, three-hour lunch, and then return to work for a late afternoon session.
 Split shift timings are usually 8am to 1pm and 4pm to 7pm.
 Not all organisations follow this system, however.
 Government institutions will usually work from 7am to 2pm, and private companies with a Western ethos will usually work a full shift from 7am till 4pm.

 Nightlife in Oman

 Muscat offers the best opportunities for nightlife in Oman, but expats may find their choice of nightspots is still somewhat limited.
 For one thing, this means the few places one can go to are invariably quite busy, even on weekdays.
 Many nightclubs are linked to hotels and cater to a range of eclectic musical and cultural tastes.

 Smaller towns in Oman are often extremely limited when it comes to the choice of restaurants on offer; expats will probably have a choice of Asian or Turkish cuisine.
 But for those who enjoy a diverse range of dining options, one can get just about any cultural food experience in Muscat.